-One of the very nice things about a low carb diet is that you can eat cheesecake if you make it right.
+One of the very nice things about a low carb lifestyle is that you can eat cheesecake if you make it right.
 Not carboardy, dusty, icky fat free cheesecake either.
 I am talking about ALL of the fat.
 Lots of fat.
 Because when you are in ketosis, your body burns fat instead of glucose.
 Lots of smooth, melt in your mouth creaminess, lots of sweet, tangy cheesecake flavor.
 Mmmmmmm.

 I love to make cheesecakes and I have been doing it for a long time.
 I have perfected a technique that results in dense I love to make cheesecakes and I have been doing it for a long time.
-I have perfected a technique that results in dense New York style cheesecake that no one could walk away from.
+I have perfected a technique that results in dense New York style creamy cheesecake that no one could walk away from.
 This does not use that technique.

 Here’s the deal.
-Here in the Dallas, Texas area … in my back yard to be exact… the temperature has hovered around 105 degrees with a heat index of 121 or so.
-There is no way in Dallas (I would say Hell but — well take another look at those temps) that I am turning on the oven unless there is just no other way.
+Here in the Dallas, Texas area … in my backyard to be exact… the temperature has hovered around 105 degrees with a heat index of 121 or so.
+There is no way in Dallas that I am turning on the oven unless there is just no other way.

 There is almost always another way.

 So this lovely cheesecake, all full of low carb caramel pecan lusciousness, is of the no bake variety.
 Oh, it’s still extraordinarily creamy but the texture is a little lighter and less dense that the baked one.
 I promise I will share a rockin’ baked cheesecake recipe with you when the weather cools a bit.

 You can freeze these in individual sized servings if you want to.
 Like a cheesecake bar sized individual serving.
 They should be fine for three or four months at least.
 You can also just leave them in the fridge for about a week.
 If they last that long.

-Listen, these cheesecakes are low in carbs NOT low in calories.
+Please understand that these cheesecakes are low in carbs NOT low in calories.
 If you eat several a week you are probably going to stall in your fat loss efforts.
 Don’t ask me how I know.
 Why yes, I did make that mistake when perfecting this keto cheesecake recipe.
 Can’t just throw it away right?